Akums Drugs and Pharmaceuticals: History

 Akums was founded by Sanjeev Jain and Sandeep Jain in 2004, who currently serve as the managing directors of the company.
 The company has 12 manufacturing facilities for various formulations and two facilities for producing active pharmaceutical ingredients (APIs).
 It produces tablets, capsules, soft gels, dry syrups, liquid orals, and other pharmaceutical products.
 Akums also operates four research and development (R&D) centers in India.
 In 2020, the company received an investment of Rs 500 crore from Quadria Capital.

 In April 2022, the company acquired a manufacturing facility from Ankur Drugs and Pharmaceuticals Limited.
 In May, the company received a license to manufacture and commercialize Bempedoic acid, a drug used to lower cholesterol.
 Two of the company's units in Haridwar were granted European GMP certification.
 One unit produces solid oral dosage forms, such as tablets and hard gelatin capsules, while the other manufactures large and small volume parenterals, including vials, ampoules, eye drops, and FFS formulations.
 In August 2024, the company went public with a listing on the Bombay Stock Exchange and the National Stock Exchange.

-Partnerships

-In October 2024, Akums partnered with Microcore Research to use natural eggshell membrane (NESM) in the development of dietary supplements for joint and connective tissue health.

-In November 2023, Akums entered into a MoU with Delhi Pharmaceutical Sciences and Research University to collaborate on research and product development for patients in India.

-In October 2024, the company entered into a License and Distribution Agreement with Triple Hair Inc., a company based in New Brunswick, Canada.
-The agreement involved the licensing of a patented alopecia treatment from Triple Hair Group.

-In November 2024, Akums partnered with Caregen to introduce specialty nutraceuticals and cosmeceuticals in India.
-During the same month, the company partnered with Jagdale to market ready-to-drink (RTD) nutritional beverages in India.

-In December 2024, Akums Drugs & Pharmaceuticals signed a long-term contract worth approximately ₹1,760 crore with a pharmaceutical company to manufacture and supply pharmaceutical formulations in the European market.
+In May 2025, Akums received a patent for an extended-release combination formulation of Doxylamine and Pyridoxine, indicated for the management of nausea and vomiting in pregnancy.